 Cleaning masks prevent inhalation of harmful chemicals

 There are many cleaning solutions that may cause temporary or permanent damage to the body when exposed regularly.
-This is one of the primary reasons why wearing a mask is a must when cleaning with hazardous compounds (and no, a disposable face mask like those everyone wore during COVID isn’t going to cut it).
+This is one of the main reasons a proper respirator matters when cleaning with hazardous compounds (and no, a disposable face mask like those everyone wore during COVID isn’t going to cut it).

 Cleaning masks help protect from splashback